The Legality of Assisted-Opening Knives

-Even though assisted-opening knives are not prohibited by the federal government, you cannot carry assisted-opening knives, or any others, into areas where knives are generally prohibited, such as courthouses, federal buildings, schools and airports.
+Even though spring assisted-opening knives are not prohibited by the federal government, you cannot carry assisted-opening knives, or any others, into areas where knives are generally prohibited, such as courthouses, federal buildings, schools and airports.

 Again, the federal law does not prohibit assisted-opening knives, but states have interpreted the law in different ways and often have other restrictions.
 For example, in some states, any knife including assisted-opening knives with a blade length of more than 2.5 inches is illegal to carry.
 You must refer to your state laws to determine whether your knife meets state requirements, but rest assured that assisted-opening knives are legal in all 50 states.